 Regional market spotlights.
 New platforms and practices, exchanges, auctions, brokerages and tracking systems.

-Varying ownership/finance structures, challenges/opportunities for our compliance/tracking infrastructure, etc.
+Varying ownership/finance structures, challenges/opportunities for compliance/tracking infrastructure, etc.

 - Emerging and Existing Trading Platforms

 Review of existing and new emerging trading platforms?
 How do they differ?
 What do they offer?
 Advantages and disadvantages?
-How can we expect this to affect market activity?
+How can we expect them to affect market activity?